dotnet/docfx/Documentation/tutorial/howto_build_your_own_type_of_documentation_with_custom_plug-in.md

     * `System.Collections.Immutable` with version 1.3.1
     * `Microsoft.Composition` with version 1.0.31

-3. Add `Microsoft.DocAsCode.Plugins`
+3. Add `Microsoft.DocAsCode.Plugins` and `Microsoft.DocAsCode.Common`
-    If building DocFX from source code then add a reference to the project, otherwise add the nuget package `Microsoft.DocAsCode.Plugins` with the same version as DocFX.
+    If building DocFX from source code then add a reference to the project, otherwise add the nuget packages with the same version as DocFX.

 4. Add framework assembly references:
     `PresentationCore`, `PresentationFramework`, `WindowsBase`